 Financial, performance and compliance reporting will be required.
 Note: Full recipient compliance and reporting Guidance can be found below:

 Full recipient compliance and reporting Guidance:

 On June 17, 2021, Treasury released the Compliance and Reporting Guidance for this program.
 The guidance provides additional detail and clarification for each recipient's compliance and reporting responsibilities, and should be read in concert with the Award Terms and Conditions, the authorizing statute, the Interim Final Rule (IFR).

 ARPA Funds Tracking

 Part of the allocation of ARPA funds includes the requirement to track the funds to ensure all dollars are being spent for their intended purpose.
-Funds allocated to non-profit organizations and Phoenix schools will be monitored by the Parks Department to guarantee funds are being spent as intended.
-Monthly reports (standard reporting template to be provided) showing any expenditure of ARPA funds will be required of all recipients.
+Funds allocated to neighborhood organizations will be monitored by the Parks Department to guarantee funds are being spent as intended.
+Monthly reports (standard reporting template to be provided) showing any expenditure of ARPA funds will be required of all awarded neighborhood organizations.